 March 1975 – 1977 – Worked a job and came home from work, ate and then hit the streets and evangelized, sometimes until the early hours of the morning.
 Also did prison ministry with the

 Yokefellow Ministries.
 I encountered students from Teen Challenge Institute on the streets and went to services there and eventually God provided for me to attend college there through some miraculous intervention.

-1977 – Fall 1980 – Attended Teen Challenge Institute where I met and married Beverly, my very special wife and now Mother of seven very special children and grandmother to our ten wonderful grandchildren - soon to be eleven.
+1977 – Fall 1980 – Attended Teen Challenge Institute where I met and married Beverly, my very special wife and now Mother of seven very special children and grandmother to our thirteen wonderful grandchildren.

 Ministries during college included: Staff member at Cincinnati Teen Challenge on semester break over the Summer where I was used of God to minister to addicted people, do some street evangelism, preach in the street and cast out demons from one of our program residents with the assistance of other staff members.
 In addition, I was involved in many class activities including